Amy Molloy

-Amy Molloy is an Irish actress born in Belfast, Northern Ireland.
-She resides in London UK.
+Amy Molloy is a Northern Irish actress born in Belfast, Northern Ireland.
+She resides in London.

 Career

-Molloy's work on screen includes; Animals, Call the Midwife, '71, The Fall and the screen adaptation of John Banville novel The Sea, as well as the Royal Court Theatre film of Cyprus Avenue by David Ireland.
+Molloy's work on screen includes; Animals, Call the Midwife, '71, The Fall and the screen adaptation of John Banville novel The Sea, as well as the Royal Court Theatre film of Cyprus Avenue for BBC Four (2020) by David Ireland, opposite veteran actor Stephen Rea.

+Amy Mollloy most recently played Private Sarah Jane, opposite Rory Kinnear, Anthony Boyle and Lola Petticrew in Disney/FX series Say Nothing based on the book of the same name by Patrick Radden Keefe.

+In 2025, she completed filming on Chasing Millions, playing Quinn, opposite Christopher Eccleston.

+Amy Molloy can also be seen as the lead in BBC Comedy Short Spinster, which has been nominated for Best Comedy at the 2025 RTSNorthern Ireland Television Awards.

 She was nominated for Best Actor in a Female Role at the Richard Harris International Film Festival 2020, for her lead role as Rosie Curran, in the short film Bound.
 Her performance also earned her a special mention at the Cork International Film Festival in 2019, with Film Ireland remarking that her "powerful performance carries the film".

-Molloy plays Holiday Grainger's sister in the 2019 film Animals 2019.
+Molloy plays Holliday Grainger's sister in the 2019 film Animals 2019.
 Variety described her performance as ‘tamed wild child’ Jean as "excellent" when the film premiered at Sundance Film Festival.
 The Telegraph also noted her performance in their 4 star review of the film.